MiR-122: Expression and regulation

-miR-122 was originally identified by cloning of tissue-specific microRNAs in mouse, where its expression is restricted to the liver.
+miR-122 was originally identified by cloning of tissue-specific microRNAs in mouse.
 The liver-specific expression of miR-122 is conserved in zebrafish. miR-122 expression increases during embryogenesis until it constitutes 72% of total miRNA in adult human liver, making it one of the most highly expressed miRNAs in any tissue.
 In humans, miR-122 is encoded at a single genomic locus in chromosome 18.
 The primary miR-122 transcript (pri-miR-122) is a long non-coding RNA.
 Transcription is regulated by HNF4α.
 The miR-122 hairpin precursor consensus shown here is predicted based on base pairing and cross-species conservation.
 The mature sequence is excised from the 5' arm of the hairpin.

 There is evidence that miR-122 is regulated by Rev-ErbA alpha which is involved in circadian gene expression, suggesting that miR-122 is a circadian metabolic regulator. miR-122 regulates the expression of several mRNA molecules that are important in the circadian cycle, such as PPARβ/δ.
 Mature miR-122 is subject to modification by the poly(A) polymerase GLD-2, which adds a single adenosine to the miRNA 3' end.
 This results in an increase in miR-122 stability.